 Firearms ID Cards and permits to purchase a handgun are only available through the Township that you reside in.
 By law, the Chief of Police is the only person who can issue you an ID card and a permit to purchase.
 The Medford Township Police Department’s Services Bureau is responsible for investigating all requests for firearms ID Cards and issuing signed permits.
 Initial applications can be obtained through the Police Services Officer at the Police Information window during lobby hours or from the FORMS tab on our website.
 Firearms forms and information is also available on the New Jersey State Police website.
 Questions concerning applications can be addressed with the Police Services Officer between the hours noted above by calling 609-654-7511, extension 102.
 The clerk will provide you with information on how to complete the remainder of the process.

-What are the hours of the Public Safety Center?
+What are the hours of the Police Administration Building?

-The Walk-In hours for the Public Safety Center are:
+The Walk-In hours for the Police Administration Building are:

 - Closed Saturday and Sundays